Hastings activities you can’t miss!

 1. See the World’s largest gannet colony…

-[Update: This walk is currently closed – look for track updates on the Department of Conservation website]. … On the mainland!
+[Update: This walk is currently closed – look for track updates on the Department of Conservation website.
+Gannet Beach Adventures provides access to the first gannet colony on their Black Reef Tours]. … On the mainland!
 Hastings is a short drive away from one of Hawke’s Bay’s most iconic natural attractions, Cape Kidnappers.
 Not only does it display sensational scenery through its dramatic coastline of white cliffs full of tectonic scars and fossils, but it’s also home to a huge colony of majestic seabirds.
 Either walk to Cape Kidnappers from Clifton, a 5-6-hour walk achieved around low tide or take a tractor tour with Gannet Beach Adventures also nearby Clifton.
 Discover more natural attractions in Hawke’s Bay here.

 Location: Start from Clifton, 19km from Hastings.